joseeden/joeden/docs/007-Amazon-Web-Services/003-AWS-Services/002-Storage/009-FSX-and-DataSync.md

 - AWS service integration with S3, EFS, FSx for Windows servers.
 - Pay as you use product.

-**AWS DataSync Components**
+### Components

-Task
+- **Task**
     - job within datasync
     - defines what is being synced how quickly
     - defines two locations involved in the job

-Agent
+- **Agent**
     - software to read and write to on prem such as NFS or SMB
     - used to pull data off that store and move into AWS or vice versa

-Location
+- **Location**
     - every task has two locations FROM and TO
     - example locations:
         - network file systems (NFS), common in Linux or Unix
         - server message block (SMB), common in Windows environments
         - AWS storage services (EFS, FSx, and S3)